 Contingency definition: A contingency is a potential negative event that may occur in the future, such as an economic recession, natural disaster, fraudulent activity or a terrorist attack.

-When there is a catastrophe which interferes with a business’s operations there is financial compensation from insurance, but money alone will not keep activity going.
-Customers are naturally sympathetic to their supplier’s difficulty but they have their own commercial concerns and will naturally have to look elsewhere if there is untoward delay in them getting their goods or materials.
-So what can be done to minimize the effect of a potential unfortunate event?
+When there is a catastrophe which interferes with business operations financial compensation from insurance can help alleviate matters, but a cash injection alone will guarantee operational continuity in the short term.
+Customers may be sympathetic to their supplier’s misfortunes but they have their own commercial concerns and will naturally have to look elsewhere if there is unworkable delays in the supply chain.
+So what can be done to minimise the effect of a potential negative event?

 - The plan should be developed using the expertise of the management from all the operational areas that may be affected by a major incident

 - As far as possible list the potential serious incidents that could affect operational capability

 - Each possible incident should be given a rating of likelihood and severity to identify the most serious threat

 - Deal with the most likely or serious threat first in the plan.
 Identify which business functions are the most critical and plan to deal with them first

 - Write the plan in stages to establish a process for moving the organisation from a state of disruption to normal operation